-Music can be heard all around, from the main stage to the acoustics that bounced off of the classic gazebo at the community stage.
+Music was heard all around, from the main stage to the acoustics that bounced off of the gazebo at the community stage.
 Art surrounded the park grounds as vendors sold curated pieces such as jewelry and local artists showcased their art creations.

-The Riverside Art and Music Festival, held by the Riverside Arts Council aims to encourage hometown pride and create an inclusive space for creatives to express themselves.
+The Riverside Arts Council, a private non-profit corporation, holds events such as this festival to uplift hometown pride and create an inclusive space for creatives to express themselves.

 One of the many bands that played on the main stage was Badsoma, an experimental indie band from Los Angeles.
 They have played around the LA music scene but have started to branch out to Riverside’s scene last year when they performed at one of the Artwalks.